jaywreddy/spiderpig/lab_3/README.md

 We have made a generator that produces a rough draft of the structure from a random seed.
 Your job in this lab will be to make this structure fully constructable using computational techniques.
 By being robust to a random seed, we can be fairly sure that our space-frame compiler will work for most designed objects.

+The following directions are set up for using bamboo kitchen skewers (available at Safeway).
+If you want to use some other material for your struts, like laser-cut plastic or a stick you found on the ground, feel free to modify the lab to fit your purposes.
+Likewise, the connector geometry can be modified if you so choose.

 ## Code structure

 There are four main classes in the starter code that you need to pay attention to.